 How do you rebound from disappointment?
 How are you more gentle or generous to yourself?

-One thought on “How to Rebound from Disappointment”
+2 thoughts on “How to Rebound from Disappointment”

 I’m sorry the week started on such a difficult note my friend.
 I hope things got better.
 I’m afraid I’m not great at dealing with disappointment in the moment.
 The only way seems to be to feel it fully and continue to move through it.
 I do think a lot about it once on the other side though, and take time to remember that things most often work out even better than the original plan.
 So at the next inevitable disappointment, I have the voice in the back of my head that says, you’ll find a way to turn this around…and something unexpected and beautiful will come out of it.
 That, and cookies.
 Cookies always help.